 - Post during peak traffic

 Instagram users are most active during certain times of the day.
 You want to post during a time when there are lots of people using the app.
-Do some research to find out when the peak traffic is for your target audience and time zone.
+Research when the peak traffic is for your target audience and time zone.
 For example, Friday evenings are a high traffic period.
 During the week, the afternoons and evenings have lots of engagement.
 If you post when there are more users online, your posts are more likely to gain traction.

 3 Common Hashtag Questions in the IG Photography Niche:

-- What are the main factors which affect the reach of our photography hashtags?
+- What are the main factors that affect the reach of our photography hashtags?